gogins/csound-cxx-opcodes/README.md

 input and output parameters, and any output values computed by the ClangInvokable are returned in the outputs argument.

-Because of the variable numbers and types of arguments, type checking is virtually impossible.
-The user must therefore take care that the ClangInvokable has the right numbers, types, and rates for these parameters and return values.
+Because of the variable numbers and types of arguments, it is virtually impossible for `clang_invoke` to perform type checking.
+The user must therefore take care to defie the correct numbers, types, and rates for these parameters and return values.

 ## Performance

 If the `thread` parameter is 2 or 3, the `ClangInvokable::kontrol` method is called once per kperiod during the lifetime of the opcode.
-Any output values computed by the ClangInvokable are returned in the outputs argument.
+Any output values computed by the ClangInvokable must be returned in the *outputs* argument.

 When the Csound instrument that has created the `clang_invoke` opcode is turned off, Csound calls the `ClangInvokable::noteoff` method.
 At that